 - No access to host services like X11, system D-Bus, or PulseAudio.

-Portals have already been mentioned in the Introduction to Flatpak.
+Portals have already been mentioned in Basic concepts.
 They are a framework for providing access to resources outside of the sandbox, including:

 - Opening files with a native file chooser dialog

 - Taking screenshots

 - Inhibiting the user session from ending, suspending, idling or getting switched away

 In many cases, portals use a system component to implicitly ask the user for permission before granting access to a particular resource.
 For example, in the case of opening a file, the user’s selection of a file using the file chooser dialog is interpreted as implicitly granting the application access to whatever file is chosen.

 This approach enables applications to avoid having to configure blanket access to large amounts of data or services and gives users control over what their applications have access to.

 Interface toolkits like GTK3 and Qt5 implement transparent support for portals, meaning that applications don’t need to do any additional work to use them (it is worth checking which portals each toolkit supports).
 Applications that aren’t using a toolkit with support for portals can refer to the xdg-desktop-portal API documentation for information on how to use them.

 While application developers have control over the sandbox permissions they wish to configure, good practice is encouraged and can be enforced.
 For example, the Flathub hosting service places requirements on which permissions can be used, and software on the host may warn users if certain permissions are used.

 The following guidelines describe which permissions can be freely used, which can be used on an as-needed basis, and which should be avoided.